 We wanted to better understand which symptoms mean you’re too sick to work, so we spoke with OhioHealth family medicine physician and medical director of Provider and Associate Well-Being Laurie Hommema, MD, who shared these tips for caring for yourself and preventing the spread of illness.

-- 1. If you have a fever, stay home.
+1. If you have any of the symptoms of coronavirus, especially fever, cough, or shortness of breath, stay home.

-“If you have active vomiting or diarrhea, never go to work,” says Hommema.
+“If you are vomiting or have diarrhea, never go to work,” says Hommema.
 “Drink plenty of fluids, stick to bland foods that don’t stress your digestive system and get plenty of rest.”

-“Illnesses like strep throat are highly contagious.
-Your doctor will recommend you take 24 hours away from work to give your antibiotics time to take effect,” says Hommema.
+“Illnesses such as strep throat are highly contagious.
+Your doctor will recommend you take at least 24 hours away from work to give your antibiotics time to take effect,” says Hommema.
 “Plus, some diseases like chicken pox, measles, whooping cough and the mumps are on the rise because of lower vaccination rates.
 If you have any of these, there are fairly strict guidelines for when you can return to work.
-It’s best to talk it through with your doctor and your boss.”
+It’s best to talk it through with your doctor and your employer.”

-“Viral illnesses are spread through coughing and sneezing.
-If all you have is a cold, but you’re still experiencing those symptoms, consider wearing a mask at work.
-You can even wear one as a precaution if you’re not sick but working with people who are,” says Hommema.
+“Viral illnesses are spread through droplets produced by coughing and sneezing.
+If all you have is a cold, and not influenza or COVID-19, and feel ok to work, but are coughing and sneezing, please wear a mask at work,” says Hommema.
 “And always remember to frequently wash your hands.
 Good hand hygiene is one of the best ways to prevent the spread of infection.”

 “Some viruses and harmful bacteria can survive for long periods on hard surfaces.
 Be sure to disinfect handles, keyboards and shared devices like phones,” says Hommema.
 “You don’t want to reinfect yourself with strep throat because you didn’t wash your coffee cup well enough!”